adaptris/interlok-docs-legacy/pages/advanced/advanced-profiler-prometheus.md

 com.adaptris.profiler.plugin.factory=com.adaptris.monitor.agent.InterlokMonitorPluginFactory
 com.adaptris.monitor.agent.EventPropagator=JMX
 ```
+#### If you've chosen to use the pushgateway to populate Prometheus

 Finally, we need to configure the Prometheus pushgateway endpoint for Interlok and make sure the interlok-profiler-prometheus management component starts up.
 Edit the file named __bootstrap.properties__ in your __config__ directory at the root of your Interlok installation.
 Add the management component named __profiler-prometheus__ to the management component list and add an additional property named __prometheusEndpointUrl__ as shown below;